 Ideas From Benjamin Graham, the Father of Value Investing

 This week, we cover the stock-picking strategy of Benjamin Graham, considered by many to be the father of value investing, and list the stocks currently passing AAII’s Graham Defensive Investor screens.
-Since inception (1998), our Graham Defensive Non-Utility screening model has an annual gain of 13.0% and our Graham Defensive Utility screening model has an annual gain of 6.8%.
-These compare to 6.3% for the S&P 500 index over the same period.
+Since inception (1998), the AAII Graham Defensive Investor Non-Utility screening model has an annual average gain of 12.7%, and the AAII Graham Defensive Investor Utility screening model has an annual average gain of 6.7%.
+These compare to the S&P 500 index’s gain of 5.6% over the same period.

-Read on to find out how we put these screens together.
+Read on to find out how these screens are put together.

 How Benjamin Graham Does It